Alcohol and Native Americans: Firewater Narrative

-Don Coyhis and William L. White argue that these "firewater myths" portrayed Native Americans as genetically inferior (inherently vulnerable to alcoholism) thus providing ideological support for the decimation and colonization of Native tribes, and that they continue to serve that function today.
-The scientific literature has refuted the claims to many of these myths by documenting the wide variability of alcohol problems across and within Native tribes and the very different response that certain individuals have to alcohol as opposed to others.
+Don Coyhis and William L. White argue that these firewater narratives portrayed Native Americans as genetically inferior (inherently vulnerable to alcoholism) thus providing ideological support for the decimation and colonization of Native tribes, and that they continue to serve that function today.
+The scientific literature has refuted the claims to many of these narratives by documenting the wide variability of alcohol problems across and within Native tribes and the very different response that certain individuals have to alcohol as opposed to others.
 Research has not conclusively identified any genetic or biological anomalies that render Native peoples particularly vulnerable to alcoholism.

-Belief in the firewater myths is prevalent among Native American youth and many adults, and often leads to greater frequency and intensity of alcohol use.
-Such beliefs can also prevent young people from seeking treatment for alcoholism due to a lack of confidence in their own ability to recover.
+Assent to the firewater narrative is prevalent among Native American youth and many adults, and often leads to greater frequency and intensity of alcohol use.
+Such ideas can also prevent young people from seeking treatment for alcoholism due to a lack of confidence in their own ability to recover.

 Historical trauma response

 Historical trauma is psychological trauma resulting from physically and emotionally harmful or threatening experiences shared by a group over the lifespan and across generations.
 Maria Yellow Horse Brave Heart has argued that historical trauma plays a significant role in motivating substance misuse as a pathological coping strategy to deal with "low self-esteem, loss of cultural identity, lack of positive role models, history of abuse and neglect, self-medication due to feelings of hopelessness, and loss of family and tribal connections."
 Brave Heart has argued that there is a significant correlation between alcohol misuse, depression and suicide and the emotional responses to historical trauma such as disenfranchised grief and internalized oppression.
 Other research has also found that historical trauma is associated with substance use problems in Native American communities, and that treating this trauma in tandem with alcohol use disorder is more effective than substance use treatment without supplemental treatment of historical trauma.